 I bet there are some OTs in your community that would love a fun treat and a card recognizing them for OT month.

-Marketing OT Outside of the Profession
+Marketing Occupational Therapy Outside of the Familiarity of the Profession

-And that’s a big reason for promoting OT month.
-We all win as more people know and understand what OT is and has to offer.
+Building general awareness is good because we all win as more people know and understand what OT is and has to offer.

-Keep in mind, I view promoting the profession a little bit different than marketing your specific business.
+Keep in mind, I view promoting the profession a little bit differently than marketing your specific business.
 When it comes to marketing your business, it’s all about highlighting the problems you solve and what you specifically offer.

 When it comes to promoting the profession, it’s more about building general awareness about OT as a whole.
 This type of promotion frequently centers around the idea that joins us all: meaningful occupation.